ffwff/hana/DOCUMENTATION.md

-Welcome to hana!
+Welcome to *hana*!
 Hana is a dynamically-typed interpreted language, built upon minimalist philosophy, it's inspired by Pascal, Ruby and Javascript, and it's fairly fast and lightweight.
 Enjoy your stay in Hana!